Calculator/Resources/North Carolina Income Tax Calculator: 2025 Tax Guide

 Withholding and Form NC-4

 North Carolina employers use Form NC-4 to determine state income tax withholding from your paychecks.
+Our North Carolina W-4 Form Guide covers filling out your W-4 form (which affects both federal and state withholding).
+The official form and instructions are available at the North Carolina Department of Revenue website.
 Key considerations include:

 Allowances and Withholding